Energy, Recovery, Lime Kiln and Recaust

 Session Chair: Wei Ren, FPInnovations

-1. Effects of Seasonal Variability of Wood Chip Composition on Recovery Cycle Operation
+1. Effects of the Variability of Wood Chip Composition on Recovery Cycle Operations

 Torsten Meyer, University of Toronto